Cold freeze out of superheavy dark matter and Hubble tension: Introduction

 \section{Introduction}

-The existence of dark matter (DM) is supported by numerous astronomical observations.
+Numerous astronomical observations support the existence of dark matter (DM).
 The most striking indications come from the dynamical motions of astronomical objects.
-The flat rotation curves of spiral galaxies point to the existence of galactic dark matter halos with a total mass much greater than luminous matter \citep{Rubin:1970-Rotation-of-Andromeda-Nebula-f,Rubin:1980-Rotational-Properties-of-21-Sc}.
-The Planck measurements of the cosmic microwave background (CMB) anisotropies concludes that the amount of dark matter is about 5.3 times that of baryonic matter based on the standard $\Lambda$CDM cosmology \citep{Aghanim:2021-Planck-2018-results--VI--Cosmo}.
+The flat rotation curves of spiral galaxies suggest galactic dark matter halos with a total mass significantly greater than that of luminous matter \citep{Rubin:1970-Rotation-of-Andromeda-Nebula-f,Rubin:1980-Rotational-Properties-of-21-Sc}.
+Although the nature of dark matter remains unclear, the cold dark matter hypothesis (CDM) has quickly become a major component in the theory of cosmic structure formation and evolution \citep{Peebles:1982-Large-scale-background-temperature}.
+Incorporating CDM with the cosmological constant ($\Lambda$) representing the dark energy, $\Lambda$CDM theory is now generally considered the "standard" model of cosmology.
+Recent Planck measurements of the cosmic microwave background (CMB) anisotropies concluded that the amount of dark matter is 5.3 times that of baryonic matter \citep{Aghanim:2021-Planck-2018-results--VI--Cosmo}.

-Though the nature of dark matter is still unclear, it is often assumed to be a thermal relic, weakly interacting massive particles (WIMPs) that were in local equilibrium in the early universe \citep{Steigman:1985-Cosmological-Constraints-on-th}.
-These thermal relics freeze out as the reaction rate becomes comparable with the expansion of universe.
-The self-annihilation cross section required by the right DM abundance is on the same order as the typical electroweak cross section, in alignment with the supersymmetric extensions of the standard model ("WIMP miracle") \citep{Jungman:1996-Supersymmetric-dark-matter}.
-The mass of thermal WIMPs ranges from a few GeV to hundreds GeV with the unitarity argument giving an upper bound of several hundred TeV \citep{Griest:1990-Unitarity-Limits-on-the-Mass-a}.
-However, no conclusive signals have been detected in either direct or indirect searches for thermal WIMPs in that range of mass.
-This hints that different thinking might be required beyond the standard WIMP paradigm.
+In the standard $\Lambda$CDM paradigm, dark matter is cold (nonrelativistic), collisionless, dissipationless, nonbaryonic, and barely interacts with baryonic matter except through gravity \citep{Peebles:1984-Tests-of-cosmological-models,Spergel:2003-First-Year-Wilkinson-Microwave-Anisotropy,Komatsu:Seven-year-Wilkinson-Microwave-Anisotropy-Probe,Frenk:2012-Dark-matter-and-cosmic-structure}.
+Although the nature and properties of dark matter remain a great mystery, the leading cold dark matter candidate is often assumed to be a thermal relic, weakly interacting massive particles (WIMPs) that were in thermal equilibrium in the early universe \citep{Steigman:1985-Cosmological-Constraints-on-th}.
+These thermal relics freeze out as the reaction rate becomes comparable with the expansion rate of the Universe.
+The self-annihilation cross-section required by the right abundance of dark matter is of the same order as the typical electroweak cross-section, in alignment with the supersymmetric extensions of the standard model (WIMP miracle) \citep{Jungman:1996-Supersymmetric-dark-matter}.
+The mass of thermal WIMPs ranges from a few GeV to hundreds of GeV, with the unitarity argument giving an upper bound of $\sim$100TeV \citep{Griest:1990-Unitarity-Limits-on-the-Mass-a}, i.e., the Griest–Kamionkowski bound for thermal relics.
+However, no conclusive signals have been detected in this mass range, implying alternative theories are required beyond the WIMP paradigm.